 Upsides and benefits

-› Enbrel is the first biologic approved for moderate to severe rheumatoid arthritis.
+› Enbrel (etanercept) is the first biologic approved for moderate to severe rheumatoid arthritis.
+Since it has been around for a long time, its side effects are well known.

-› Available as a single-use syringe and SureClick auto-injector pen which may be more convenient and easier for some people to use.
+› It's available as a pre-filled syringe and SureClick auto-injector pen which some people find more convenient and easier to use.

 › Stelara (Ustekinumab) works throughout your whole body (systemic therapy) and may be better than just applying medicine to your skin (local therapy) for moderate or severe plaque psoriasis that covers large areas or many areas of your body.